-What happens when you tell a friend or family member you are part of the 25 Again program at Body Shapes Medical?
 Thousands of our members are sharing the many benefits they enjoy with people on social media and in person each week.
 Oftentimes, this leads to important questions.
-Our Chief Marketing Officer shares three of the most common queries he experiences, and the answers he provides, below.
+Our staff shares three of the most common queries they experiences, and the answers they provide are below.

 You Work There?
 Can I Ask You A Question?